IrinaGC/boris-bike2/README.md

    Error type: NameError: Raised when a given name is invalid or undefined.
    In our case, DockingStation is undefined.
    Solving error suggestion: initialize class of DockingStation

+   5. Done

+   DAY 2 OF TDD CHALLENGE

+5.